JS-Kurs-TU-Dresden/Lesson-1/slide/main.typ

 - `/tests` - contains the tests for the tasks

 Each task will have a test associated with it.
 Try to pass the tests in order to complete the task.
+Run `npm i`
 Run the test using `npm run test-[name]` where `[name]` is the name of the task.

+== After finishing a task

+- Commit your changes
+- Push your changes

+#hint("The name of the commit could be the name of the task")